Olusegun Obasanjo: Presidency (1999–2007)

-First term
+First term (1999–2003)

-After having it exorcised, Obasanjo moved into the presidential complex at Aso Rock in May.
-On 29 May he took the presidential oath in Abuja's Eagle Square.
+After having it exorcised, Obasanjo moved into the presidential villa at Aso Rock in May, 1999 after taking the presidential oath at the Eagle Square in Abuja.
 While appointing his new government, he selected an even number of ministers from the north and south of Nigeria, although the fact that a majority were Christian upset some Muslim northerners.
 Critics generally characterised Obasanjo's cabinet as being too old and conservative, as well as lacking in experience, especially when dealing with economic matters.
 During his first administration the levels of freedom experienced by Nigerians increased; freedom of the press allowed for considerable criticism of the president.

 In the initial months of his presidency, Obasanjo retired around 200 military officers, including all 93 who held political positions, thus making a coup by experienced officers less likely.
 He also moved the Defence Ministry from Lagos to Abuja, ensuring it was brought under more direct government control.

-Second term
+Second term (2003–2007)

 Obasanjo was re-elected in a tumultuous 2003 election that had violent ethnic and religious overtones.
 His main opponent, fellow former military ruler General Muhammadu Buhari, was Muslim and drew his support mainly from the north.
 Capturing 61.8% of the vote, Obasanjo defeated Buhari by more than 11 million votes.

 In November 2003, Obasanjo was criticized for his decision to grant asylum to the deposed Liberian president, Charles Taylor.
 On 12 June 2006, he signed the Greentree Agreement with Cameroonian President Paul Biya which formally put an end to the Bakassi peninsula border dispute.
 Even though the Nigerian Senate passed a resolution declaring that the withdrawal of Nigerian troops from the Bakassi Peninsula was illegal, Obasanjo gave the order for it to continue as planned.

 In his second term, Obasanjo continued to ensure the expansion of the country's police force, which rose to 325,000 in 2007.

 Ongoing rural violence between Muslims and Christians in Plateau State led Obasanjo to declare a state of emergency there in May 2004, suspending the state government and installing six months of military rule.
 On 22 August 2005, the then governor of Abia State, Orji Uzor Kalu, submitted a petition alleging corrupt practices against Obasanjo to the EFCC.